margaryanani/Mad-Libs/README.md

 ## Usage

 You need 'madlibs_functions.py', 'madlibs.py' files for this project.
 The 'madlibs_functions.py' file contains all the functions needed for the main file ('madlibs.py') to be executed.
+So if you have both files, just run the main file and the game will start.

 ## Code Structure
   'madlibs.py' is the main script that runs the game.
 It interacts with the user, gathers input, and generates the final story.

+  - Imports the necessary files from 'madlibs_functions.py'.
+  - Provides the rules of the game and needs the user to press 'Enter' to start the game.
   - The `categories` dictionary contains categories as keys and their values are a list of words within that category.
 This is for generating a random word if the user enters '?'.
   - To connect the categories with prompts we have the list `prompts_and_categories`, which consists of tuples, where each tuple has a prompt with its corresponding category.